Get in Touch

 Module 1: Foundations of Artificial Intelligence for Government

 • This module defines artificial intelligence (AI) and machine learning, provides an overview of the different types of AI systems and their applications, and situates AI models within a broader socio-cultural context.
-Upon completion of this module, participants will be able to:
+Upon completion of this module, you will be able to:

 • Describe and explain the differences among various types of AI systems.